-Cricket Wellington are once again running their Young Leaders Course which received funding from the contestable fund, check out the video:
+Following on from its inaugural season in 20/21, Cricket Wellington again ran their Young Leaders Programme which received funding from the contestable fund, check out the video:

-Otago Cricket have adopted a similar approach for the current season also receiving funding from the contestable fund, check out the video:
+Commencing during the 21/22 season, Otago Cricket delivered the ‘Suzie Bates Leaders Course’, a leadership programme for females aged 15-20 years old which also received funding from the contestable fund, check out the video:

 Aspiring Female Umpire Development Programme

-Centered around the Hallyburton Johnstone Sheild, the Aspiring Female Umpire Development Programme provides development opportunities to female umpires and bridge the gap between community cricket appointments and domestic cricket appointments.
+Centered around the Hallyburton Johnstone Shield, the Aspiring Female Umpire Development Programme commenced during the 21/22 season and provides development opportunities to female umpires and bridges the gap between community cricket appointments and domestic cricket appointments.